Pricing hub

 Notion AI pricing guide

-Use this guide to decide whether Notion AI should be paid for as a workspace operating layer, not just as another chatbot seat.
+Use this guide to decide whether Notion AI should be paid for as a workspace operating layer, while separating bundled core AI from credit-metered autonomous work.

 Starting price